-I work with and among bodies, searching for forms that long to be held, received, and connected.
-I am a daughter and a mother searching for arrangements that hold, nurture and strengthen bonds of love.
-My practice is an experiment in attention—to the spaces between self and collective, intention and practice, desire and choice.
+My practice is an experiment in poetics as attention - to the spaces between self and collective, intention and practice, desire and choice.
 At its heart is a wound that is also an attunement: to what is disclosed, made vulnerable, or protected in relationships marked by power.
-I take this wound as a portal, connecting the personal with the collective, listening for what pain between us might reveal about what we owe one another.
-Through writing, rehearsal, and shared atmospheres, I reach toward tender formations—fragile yet durable infrastructures of care, presence, and reciprocity, sustained even within the suspension of a present without guarantees.
+I take this wound as a portal, connecting the personal with the collective, listening for what cannot be held between us might reveal about what we owe one another.

 I am a commitment to softness searching for people and places where it is not necessary to be hard.